theaulait/final/src/strq/README.md

 - start with an empty queue

-- enqueue the string "BOLDLY TO GO"
+- enqueue "BOLDLY TO GO"

 - dequeue 7 characters, which returns "BOLDLY " and leaves "TO GO" in the queue

-- enqueue the string " TO THE STORE", which leaves "TO GO TO THE STORE" in the queue
+- enqueue " TO THE STORE", which leaves "TO GO TO THE STORE" in the queue

-- dequeue 6 characters, which returns "TO GO " and leaves the characters "TO THE STORE" in the queue
+- dequeue 6 characters, which returns "TO GO " and leaves "TO THE STORE" in the queue

 We've provided for you an _interface_ [`StringQueue`](StringQueue.java).
 Your